fa1zali/heart_disease_prediction_using_logistic_regression/README.md

 streamlit run heart_disease_streamlit.py
 ```

+The app is deployed on Strealit.io.
+Use following link to explore: [Heart Disease Prediction WebApp](https://fa1zali-heart-disease-webapp-heart-disease-streamlit-g4hz6s.streamlitapp.com/)

 ### Files used
 We used the following dataset available on Kaggle to work on this project: